 Tuition & Fees

-Tuition is defined as fees assessed to students for enrollment in credit courses at the university.
-Tuition is assessed according to resident or non-resident student classification and undergraduate or graduate course classification.
+Tuition & Fees are defined as fees assessed to students for enrollment in credit courses at the University.
+Tuition & Fees are assessed according to resident or non-resident student classification and undergraduate or graduate course classification.
 Undergraduate level courses are numbered 1000 through 4999, and graduate level courses are numbered 5000 and above.
-For additional information please refer to the Bursar website at https://www.fgcu.edu/bursar/tuitionandfees/index.aspx